-If you intend to major in Sound Recording Technology you are not required to submit a portfolio; however, you are welcome to submit materials if you so choose.
-Submissions may include any recording or video projects that you have created, which exhibit an understanding of music, video, and multimedia recording and production.
-Portfolios should be submitted to Acceptd by February 1.
+In addition, students applying to the SRT program are welcome to submit a portfolio: submissions may include any recording or video projects that they have created which exhibit an understanding of music, video, and multimedia recording and production.
+Portfolios should be submitted to our upload page by February 1.
 Students must also pass a theory diagnostic test.

 Sound Recording Technology (SRT)